isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-architectural-decision}
 ### Architectural Decision
-Decision, which has an sustainable or essential effect on structures, concepts, implementations or similar.
+Decision, which has an sustainable or essential effect on the architecture.

 Example: Decision about database technology or technical basics of the user interface.

 Following ISO/IEC/IEEE 42010 an architectural decision pertain to system concerns.
 However, there is often no simple mapping between the two.
 A decision can affect the architecture in several ways.
 These can be reflected in the architecture description (as defined in ISO/IEC/IEEE 42010).